Frequently Asked Questions

 Contact Diane Arnett, KMC Customer Service Representative, at darnett@ekirkpatrick.com or (317) 558-5358 for further information.

-VII.
-Trash and Green Waste
+VIII.
+Trash, Recycling, and Green Waste

 Do garbage cans have to be out of sight during the week?